schosen/processout-helloworld/README.md

 Minikube was chosen as it sets up a single node Kubernetes cluster on your local machine which is a good alternative if you don't have acess to cloud services to test.

-I've shared two ways to deploy;
+I've shared two ways to deploy:

 ### Option 1 Manifests:
 I have created Kubernetes Manifests allows you to specify the desired state of your application which can be deployed into your Kubernetes cluster.
 To deploy using manifests: